stackforge/rubick/doc/openstack_diagnostics_proposal.rst

 - operation maintenance

-OpenStack cloud operators usually rely on deploymnet tools to configure all the platform components correctly and efficiently in *initial deployment* phase.
+OpenStack cloud operators usually rely on deploymnet tools to configure all the platform components correctly and efficiently in **initial deployment** phase.
 Multiple OpenStack projects cover that area: TripleO/Tuskar, Fuel and Devstack, to name a few.

 However, once you installed and kicked off the cloud, platform configurations and operational conditions begin to change.
 These changes could break consistency and integration of cloud platform components.
-Keeping cloud up and running is the essense of *operation maintenance* phase.
+Keeping cloud up and running is the essense of **operation maintenance** phase.

 Cloud operator must quickly and efficiently identify and respond to the root cause of such failures.
 To do so, he must check if his OpenStack configuration is sane and consistent.
-These checks could be thought of as rules of diagnostic production system.
+These checks could be thought of as rules of diagnostic system.

 Currently OpenStack ecosystem lacks projects aimed to increase reliability and resilience of the cloud.
 With this proposal we want to introduce a project which